 2. A professional but beautiful resume

-Playful but elegant, our Windsor resume template is an example of how to balance professionalism with personality.
+Playful but elegant, the Windsor resume template is an example of how to balance professionalism with personality.
 Bold, colorful lines frame each section, and help guide the reader toward the most critical points of your experience.

 Not only that, but the extra-large header packs a visual punch, and guarantees that — if nothing else — the hiring manager will remember your name long after reading your resume.

 3. A bold & creative resume

-The “Jaipur” design from Etsy is confident, modern, and unabashedly creative.
+The “Jaipur” design from Etsy is a confident, modern, and unabashedly creative visual resume.
 A large, colorful header immediately draws attention to your name, and adds a sense of balance to its vertically split resume layout.